shcherbak-ssa/node-import-module/README.md

 # node-import-module #

-This is an npm package which should help to import modules easier.
+This is an npm package which saves you from long paths to modules.

 <details>
 <summary><strong>Table of contents</strong></summary>